Despite its small size, there are plenty of things to do in Girona! It was one of the most beautiful places I visited while backpacking in Spain.

 The museum is located in the Casa de les Aigües and houses collections from local filmmakers such as Tomàs Mallol.

 In the museum, you’ll find a variety of pieces from shadow puppetry to some of the first moving images and several films.
-There are also multiple pieces of kit that were used by Mallol to make films.
+Multiple pieces of kit were used by Mallol to make films.

 Entrance is €6 and is well worth it if you want to discover more about the history of cinema!